Wonderful Volunteers – Bernadette Lagman

 Who are you?
-My name is Mary Jane Swain and I have been a volunteer for The Dream…Read More
+My name is Bernadette Lagman and I am a caring person who absolutely loves to…Read More

 The Dream Factory is a charitable organization dedicated to fulfilling dreams for kids who are battling life-threatening illnesses.
 We’re unique because we’re based in Manitoba – and all of the funds we raise stay in this province to help local children.
 Everything we do is focused on helping sick kids and their families.